benedekrozemberczki/DANMF/README.md

 ```
   --pre-training-method   STR         Layer pre-training method.
 Default is `shallow`.
   --iterations            INT         Number of epochs.
-Default is 48.
+Default is 100.
   --pre-iterations        INT         Layer-wise epochs.
-Default is 1.
+Default is 100.
   --seed                  INT         Random seed value.
-Default is 10.
+Default is 42.
   --lamb                  FLOAT       Regularization parameter.
-Default is 5.
+Default is 0.01.
   --layers                LST         Layer sizes in autoencoder model.
-Have to be set manually.
+Default is [32, 8]
   --calculate-loss        BOOL        Loss calculation for the model.
 Default is False.
 ```